REGIONAL AIR QUALITY IMPROVEMENT PLANS

 Steady

-The measures reported or confirmed in response to the exceedances recorded in 2022 amount to 522, the majority of which (50%) were implemented in the road transport sector (Figure 1).
+The measures communicated, or confirmed, in relation to the exceedances recorded in 2023 are 551, the majority of which (48%) were adopted in the road transport sector (Figure 1).

-With regard to the emission sectors affected by the measures reported for exceedances recorded between 2005 and 2022, the following trends can be observed (Figures 3a, 3b):
+As regards the emission sectors affected by the measures communicated for the exceedances recorded in the period 2012-2023, it can be observed (Figures 3a, 3b) that:

-• The road transport sector accounts for the highest number of measures;
+• the road transport sector is the one with the highest number of measures;

-In 2022, twelve regions and the Autonomous Province of Bolzano exceeded at least one of the limit values for regulated air pollutants.
-Five regions and the Autonomous Province of Trento recorded exceedances exclusively of the target value (TV) for ozone, while two regions did not report any exceedances of limit or target values (Table 1).
+In 2023, 12 regions and the autonomous province of Bolzano exceeded at least one of the limit values relating to regulated air pollutants, 6 regions and the autonomous province of Trento recorded the exceeding of only the ozone VO, while one region, Sardinia, did not detect exceeding the limit or/and target values (Table 1).

-With reference to data reporting for the year 2022 (Table 1):
+Regarding the data transmission for the reference year 2023 (Table 1):

-• Basilicata did not submit data in recent years; however, it should be noted that since 2007, the only exceedances recorded have concerned the ozone target value.
+• the Basilicata region did not send any shipments in the period considered, however it should be noted that the exceedances recorded in the regional territory only concerned the target value for ozone.

 Data